Vyral/base-template/_posts/2020-08-17-how-can-you-get-the-home-you-want.md

 <p style="text-align: center;"><em>Here are five tips to get the home you want in our competitive market.</em></p>

-Here are five steps to take to get the home you want in this competitive market:
+What does it take to get the home you want in this competitive market?

 <strong>1.
 Get pre-approved <em>before</em> making an offer.</strong>